kevboutin/azure-middy/packages/azure-middy-core/README.md

 ## Documentation and examples

-For documentation and examples, refers to the main [Azure-middy monorepo on GitHub](https://github.com/kevboutin/azure-middy).
+For documentation and examples, refer to the main [Azure-middy monorepo on GitHub](https://github.com/kevboutin/azure-middy).

 ## Contributing